-History has always been my passion, but the story of John Hanson and his demise has been an obsession.
-I grew up next to where John Hanson passed away and wondered why the remains of this first President were missing.
+History has always been my passion, but the story of first John Hanson and his demise has been an obsession.
+I was born in Washington D.C., grew up in the United States Capital building where my mother worked and raised next to where John Hanson passed away in Oxon Hill, Maryland.
+It was the cemetery location at the Oxon Hill Manor that I wondered why the remains of this first President were missing.
 John Hanson is the only President of the original constitution or todays adopted constitution whose remains are missing and to never receive an honorary burial - yet alone an honorary burial of recognition.

 From years of research, the most surprising aspect about John Hanson was the abundant evidence of his contributions.
 In many cases, the discoveries of John Hanson and his contributions were found directly in front of our eyes while the lack of his attachment to the history we are taught created controversy.
 With significant discoveries of first President John Hanson, a more realistic and complete History of United States is exposed while providing valuable information to what Americans have been denied and yet to be told.

-After 11 years of research of John Hanson and a lifetime of curiosity, I have published this website and links to my blogs, contributions and references to his life.
+After two decades of research on John Hanson and a lifetime of curiosity, I have published this website and links to my blogs, contributions and references to his life.
 The site will provide additional stories to come as it is also a transition to a future publication called, “Original Intent - The Historical Abandonment of First President John Hanson & The Maryland Line.”